Free online tool

 Realtime

-Green = in range • Yellow = close • Red = out (based on 5s rolling avg)
+Green = healthy • Yellow = watch it • Red = fix this (based on 5s rolling avg)

-Weighted score (0–100) based on loudness, peaks, dynamics, and mono safety.
+Weighted score (0–100) based on loudness, peaks, dynamics, mono safety, and tonal balance.

 %